ssgadi/test-dco-impl/README.md

 # test-dco-impl
-enable dco on a github repo
+Enable dco on a github repo.